Cunard-White Star Line

-Cunard-White Star Line, Ltd, was a British shipping line which existed between 1934 and 1949.
+Cunard-White Star Line Ltd, was a British shipping line which existed between 1934 and 1949.

 History

 The company was created to control the joint shipping assets of the Cunard Line and the White Star Line after both companies experienced financial difficulties during the Great Depression.
 Cunard White Star controlled a total of twenty-five ocean liners (with Cunard contributing fifteen ships and White Star ten).
 Both Cunard and White Star were in dire financial trouble, and were looking to complete enormous liners: White Star had Hull 844 – – and Cunard had Hull 534, which would later become RMS Queen Mary.
 In 1933, the British government agreed to provide assistance to the two competitors on the condition that they merge their North Atlantic operations.
-The agreement was completed on 30 December 1933.
-The merger took place on 10 May 1934, creating Cunard-White Star Limited.
-White Star contributed ten ships to the new company while Cunard contributed fifteen.
-Due to this arrangement, and since Hull 534 was Cunard's ship, Cunard owned 62% of the new company, with White Star owning the remaining 38%.
-White Star vessels flew the White Star flag over the Cunard flag while Cunard vessels flew the Cunard flag over the White Star flag.
+The agreement was completed on 30 December 1933, and the merger officially took place on 10 May 1934, resulting in the formation of Cunard-White Star Limited.
+Under the terms of the merger, Cunard contributed fifteen ships and White Star ten, giving the new company a fleet of twenty-five ocean liners.
+Ownership of the new company reflected the respective financial positions of the two lines: Cunard shareholders held a 62% stake, while 38% was allocated to White Star’s creditors.
+In keeping with the heritage of both lines, White Star ships flew the White Star flag above the Cunard flag, while Cunard ships flew the Cunard flag above the White Star flag.

 Being in a better financial and operating state than White Star, Cunard began absorbing White Star assets and as a result, most of the White Star vessels were quickly disposed of or sent to the shipbreakers.
 White Star's Australia and New Zealand service ships were transferred to the Shaw, Savill & Albion Line in 1934 and RMS Olympic was retired and sold for scrap the following year, along with Cunard's RMS Mauretania.
-White Star's flagship RMS Majestic, the largest ship in the world until 1935, was sold in 1936.
+White Star's flagship RMS Majestic, the largest ship in the world until the completion of SS Normandie in 1935, was sold in 1936.